 All bed edges rounded, levelled surface and the headboard both on top and in the bottom of the bed.
 Concerning younger children, it is appropriate to install side rails to their bed which would protect them from unexpected injuries.
 When your kid reaches a certain age, the side rails can be easily removed so that they weren’t bothering.

 Little children who are turning around like the hour hand while sleeping, should be provided with panels placed on the wall next to their bed.
-You can choose either pillows (but these can be easily thrown down) or upholstered panels.
-Choose your child’s favourite colour of the panels, we will install them, and you can be pretty sure that your little tot won’t get hurt at night and will be protected from a cold wall.
+You can choose either pillows (but these can be easily thrown down) or protective pad in shape of braid.
+Choose your child’s favourite colour and you can be pretty sure that your little tot won’t get hurt at night and will be protected from a cold wall.

 2. What is the ideal bed height for your child?

 To ensure the maximum of comfort and adequate relaxation, it is important to choose the right height of the sleeping site.
 Concerning smaller children, the height should be around 25 cm so that they did not have to clamber the bed with your help.
 The aim is to teach them to lie down on their own without any further assistance.

 Do not be afraid to support your child’s independence despite his or her early age.
 Our beds are based on the Montessori philosophy, which means that they are adapted to the evolutionary needs of your kid.

 Bed with a sleeping site at the height of about 45 cm is suitable for elder kids or even adults.
 However, the best option is to choose a bed which will grow as your child grows.
 As one of the most economical beds, parents tend to regard those that can be adjusted with the aid of additional bed legs.
 These bed legs can make the bed even 20 cm higher and as a result, a bed which was formerly bought for a five-year-old kid can be – in just a few minutes – turned into a bed for a schoolkid in which he or she can fall asleep another 5 years.